itflow-org/itflow-docker/README.md

 # About this Image
-This is the official Docker image of [ITFlow](https://github.com/itflow-org/itflow).
+This is the Docker image of [ITFlow](https://github.com/itflow-org/itflow).
+This image was created by a community member, we don't "officially" support Docker.

-Please read the wiki: https://wiki.itflow.org/ and https://www.itflow.org/docs.php.
+Please read the wiki: https://docs.itflow.org

 # Usage
 ## ITFlow Only (no Reverse Proxy)